A Streaming Sparse Cholesky Method for Derivative-Informed Gaussian Process Surrogates Within Digital Twin Applications: Application to Digital Twin

-Using the nominal datasets, an exact GP (no sparsification, see Section \ref{sec:math}), and a dynamic sparse GP model with an initial $\rho$ of 20 are trained, providing a baseline comparison for the sparse GP performance.
-For all DT models (whether exact or sparse), a small value of jitter is added along the diagonal to improve the conditioning of the matrix.
+Using the nominal datasets, a Cholesky factorization of the GP model (no sparsification, see Section \ref{sec:math}), and a dynamic sparse Cholesky of the GP model with an initial $\rho$ of 20 was trained, providing a baseline comparison for the sparse Cholesky GP's performance.
+For all DT models (whether sparsified or not), a small value of jitter is added along the diagonal to improve the conditioning of the matrix.
+As established in Lemma~\ref{lem:B1}.1, although the derivative-informed covariance matrix remains symmetric positive-definite, the inclusion of derivative observations can adversely affect its conditioning.
+This motivates the need for careful tuning of the nugget term and kernel hyperparameters in all subsequent experiments.
+Please note that special attention must be given in optimizing the regularization term (e.g., nugget term) and the length scale parameters.
+This behavior is consistent with Lemma 3.0.2, which characterizes the condition number of the derivative-informed covariance matrix and its dependence on the kernel length scale and derivative order.
 Once trained, we use the DT model to predict the crack growth rate of the crack in the PT.
-At every $i$ (inspection) step, the sparse GP model is either re-trained or dynamically updated depending on the re-training criteria in \alg \ref{alg:dynamic_GP}, and the SU-Approach1 for the dynamic update is used due to the improved prediction accuracy observed in the numerical experiments.
+At every $i$ (inspection) step, the sparse Cholesky GP model is either re-trained or dynamically updated depending on the re-training criteria in \alg \ref{alg:dynamic_GP}, and the SU-Approach1 for the dynamic update is used due to the improved prediction accuracy observed in the numerical experiments.

-Finally, the objective of DT model updating is to provide individualized predictions of the PT, which implies evolving away from the initial nominal DT model, as necessary.
-To quantitatively assess this objective, we complete a parallel study in which the initialized exact GP model (DT) remains fixed during the simulated service life (\ie the initial DT model is not updated with new crack state observations).
+Finally, the objective of the DT model updating is to provide individualized predictions of the PT, which implies evolving away from the initial nominal DT model, as necessary.
+To quantitatively assess this objective, we complete a parallel study in which the initialized Cholesky factorized GP (without sparsification) model (DT) remains fixed during the simulated service life (\ie the initial DT model is not updated with new crack state observations).
 Then, during prognosis steps, DT model predictions (prognosis) are made from the observed crack state ($a^{PT}$ and $c^{PT}$).
 In doing so, we are able to report on efficacy of the DT model updating and retraining, specifically, while keeping all other variables fixed.